GatoGraphQL/GatoGraphQL/layers/Engine/README.md

 ## Description

-PoP describes an architecture based on a server-side component model.
-It has been [implemented in PHP](https://github.com/leoloso/PoP-PHP), but can also be considered a mental model for building applications in any language.
+PoP describes an architecture based on a server-side component model, designed as a set of PHP packages distributed through [Composer](https://getcomposer.org).

+The core packages are:

+1. [Component Model](getpop/component-model): Implementation of the basic component model, dealing with component data (but no configuration)
+2. [Engine](getpop/engine): Adds services over the component model

 PoP is components all the way down.
 Each component is implemented partly in the back-end, and partly in the front-end.
 The component-based architecture provides the mechanism to build, configure and even deploy the application (eg: by providing support for the serverless paradigm).